prathameshap/python3-data-structures-library/.dev-tools/README.md

 ## FAQ

+**Q: Do I need to install Checkstyle separately?**
+A: No, Maven downloads it automatically when you build.

+**Q: Will Checkstyle slow down my commits?**
+A: Slightly (5-15 seconds), but catches issues before CI/CD.

+**Q: Can I customize the rules?**
+A: Yes, edit `checkstyle.xml`.
+Discuss with team first.

+**Q: What if I disagree with a rule?**
+A: Discuss with team lead.
+Rules can be changed if there's consensus.

+**Q: Does Checkstyle check test files?**
+A: Yes, both `src/main/java` and `src/test/java`.

+**Q: Can Checkstyle auto-fix violations?**
+A: No, but your IDE can help format code.
+Use IDE's "Reformat Code" feature.

+**Q: Is Checkstyle included in production?**
+A: No, it only runs during build, not in the deployed JAR.

+**Q: What if Jenkins build fails due to Checkstyle?**
+A: Either fix violations or temporarily skip with `-DskipCheckstyle=true`.

-### Q: Do I need to run setup for each repository?
+**Q: Do I need to run setup for each repository?**
-**A:** Yes, git hooks are local to each repository.
+A: Yes, git hooks are local to each repository.
 Run setup once per repo after cloning.

-### Q: Can I customize the validation rules?
+**Q: Can I customize the validation rules?**
-**A:** No, these are managed by DevOps.
+A: No, these are managed by DevOps.
 If you need changes, contact the DevOps team.

-### Q: What if I don't have a ticket ID?
+**Q: What if I don't have a ticket ID?**
-**A:** All code changes should have a ticket.
+A: All code changes should have a ticket.
 For minor fixes without tickets, use:
 - `TECH-XXX` for technical debt
 - `CHORE-XXX` for maintenance tasks
 - Ask your team lead to create a ticket

-### Q: Do hooks run on merge commits?
+**Q: Do hooks run on merge commits?**
-**A:** Merge commits are automatically skipped.
+A: Merge commits are automatically skipped.
 Hooks only validate your direct commits.

-### Q: Will hooks slow down my workflow?
+**Q: Will hooks slow down my workflow?**
-**A:** No, validation takes < 1 second.
+A: No, validation takes < 1 second.
 It's much faster than waiting for CI/CD to fail!

-### Q: Can I use the designer without installing tools?
+**Q: Can I use the designer without installing tools?**
-**A:** No, you need Azure Functions Core Tools and Azurite to use the Logic App designer locally in VS Code.
+A: No, you need Azure Functions Core Tools and Azurite to use the Logic App designer locally in VS Code.

-### Q: What happens if I bypass hooks?
+**Q: What happens if I bypass hooks?**
-**A:** Local hooks can be bypassed with `--no-verify`, but the CI/CD pipeline will still validate your code and may block your PR.
+A: Local hooks can be bypassed with `--no-verify`, but the CI/CD pipeline will still validate your code and may block your PR.

 ---